The 1920s: Rumours

 The Sun newspaper reports, ‘IT’S EASTBENDERS ... a homosexual love scene between yuppie poofs...when millions of children were watching.’

-Section 28 of the Local Government Act (1988) states that a local authority ‘shall not intentionally promote homosexuality... as a pretended family relationship.’
+Section 28 of the Local Government Act (1988, now repealed) states that a local authority ‘shall not intentionally promote homosexuality... as a pretended family relationship.’

-It is the first anti-LGBTQ+ law introduced for more than 100 years.
+It is the first anti-LGBT+ law introduced for more than 100 years.

 Lesbians protesting against Section 28 invade the 6 o’clock News while on air.
 Sue Lawley and Nicholas Witchell continue presenting over shouting and scuffling.